naruto-o/naruto-o/README.md

 - 👋 Hi, I’m @naruto-o // printf<"SHIKHAR SHARMA">
-- 👀 I’m interested in ...python,machine learning , web development
+- 👀 I’m interested in ...python,machine learning , web development,,{BLOCKCHAIN_DEVELOPMENT},{SMART_CONTRAACTS}
 - 🌱 I’m currently learning ... python and machine learning with artificial intelligence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...u can reach me on github only or tweet me i am always available